 For example, during a cash flow crisis, family members might be more flexible with payments.
 As a small business owner, you can’t ask a traditional employee to continue to work without pay while the business is weathering a financial crisis.

 Hiring your child allows you to model and demonstrate your values every day.
 For example, you can show your child the value of:

-Along with teaching your child these lessons, you also help build familial bonds, which can be very rewarding.
+Along with teaching your child these lessons, you could also help build familial bonds, which can be very rewarding.

-If you're legitimately hiring your child as an employee, tax guidance is clear.
+The tax benefits don’t count if your child is an employee on paper only.
 You need to give them a job title, job duties and keep track of their hours and earnings just like any other employee.

 You might risk problems in your relationship with your child if they become an employee.

 Working could also impact your child’s educational performance if their hours and duties aren’t well coordinated with school assignments and responsibilities.

 If your child is an adult, respecting professional boundaries can sometimes be tough, especially if you disagree at work.
 It can be a fast way to build resentment and familial strife.